IAm-Ky229/CPRE185/README.md

 ###### Lab 4
 Detemine the orientation of the DS4 controller (up, down, front, right, left, backwards facing) by using the accelerometer and gyroscope sensors.

+###### Lab 5
+Use the speed of gravity to determine how far a controller falls after a certain period of time.
+Compensate for air resistance to obtain a more accurate fall distance.